dthyresson/ai-movie-mashup/README.md

 ## Application Routes

-The application uses several route handlers to manage different aspects of the system:
+The application uses several request handlers to manage different aspects of the system:

 ### Main Application Routes